02 Nov When Is the Best Age for Wisdom Teeth Removal?

 Do Wisdom Teeth Always Need to Be Removed?

-Some people have enough room in their mouths and can keep their wisdom teeth, as long as the teeth are healthy.
-But most people don’t need them.
+Some people have enough room in their mouths for their wisdom teeth to grow in normally.
+So you might be able to keep your wisdom teeth if they are fully erupted and healthy.
+But most people don’t actually need their third molars.

 Wisdom teeth are considered to be vestigial, meaning they are no longer necessary.
 Scientists theorize that our prehistoric ancestors evolved to grow an extra set of molars later in life to replace teeth that may have been lost.